Select Department

 Acoustic Foam placement soundproof

-Finding the optimal placement – Mirror Trick
+Finding the optimal placement for your foam tiles – Mirror Trick

 • Sit in your listening position